tozny/e3db-python/README.md

 ## Searching records

 E3DB supports complex search options for finding records based on the terms stored in record metadata.
-These fields include the properties in the [Meta class](e3db/types/meta.py):
+These terms include the properties in the [Meta class](e3db/types/meta.py):
 ```
  - record_ids
  - writer_ids